 The interior is an area in which the increased quality really shows itself.
 A neat 10-inch infotainment screen, crisp digital dials, attractive materials and cool ambient lighting mean some may even prefer the Leon's cabin to the Golf's; it's certainly more sporty.
 A 50mm longer wheelbase has also made the Leon a more generously proportioned car for families, with better space for adults in the back seats and larger door openings, even if the 380-litre boot is only average in this class.

 SEAT is offering a variety of engines for the Leon, including both petrol and diesel, along with a plug-in hybrid powertrain for the first time.
-The plug-in will share its technology with the Golf GTE and boast 201bhp as well as an electric range of up to 38 miles.
+The plug-in shares its technology with the Golf GTE and boasts 201bhp as well as an electric range of up to 38 miles.
 Owners can charge it at home or at a public charger, with a 3.6kW supply filling the 13kWh battery pack in around 3.5 hours.
-A fully electric SEAT Leon won’t be added to the range because of the SEAT el-Born, an electric hatchback based on the Volkswagen Group's all new MEB platform, due before the end of 2020 with a range of at least 261 miles.
+A fully electric SEAT Leon won’t be added to the range because of the SEAT el-Born, an electric hatchback based on the Volkswagen Group's all new MEB platform, with a range of at least 261 miles.

 On the road, the Leon drives with a slightly sportier feel than the Golf on which it’s based.
 On a challenging road, the sense of connection between the surface and driver is increased by a few notches, but this also makes the Leon slightly less comfortable on UK roads than the Golf.
-This is exacerbated by the FR trim, with stiffer suspension, so we expect the SE Dynamic model is likely to offer the best balance of comfort and equipment.
+This is exacerbated by the FR trim, with stiffer suspension, so the SE Dynamic model offers the best balance of comfort and equipment.